 All of Amazon's streaming devices are running over the Fire OS.
 But, it supporting all the Android apps on your TV.
 Basically, Android OS is an open-source project and Amazon developers customize this for Firestick devices.
-The latest Fire TV Stick supporting Fire OS 6 (Android 7.1 Nougat) but older Fire TV Stick is running over Fire OS 5 ( Android 5.1 Lollipop).
+The latest Fire TV Stick supporting Fire OS 6 (Android 7.1 Nougat) but the older Fire TV Stick is running over Fire OS 5 ( Android 5.1 Lollipop).

 If you want to try the latest version of Android OS then you can upgrade your device.
 Because many applications are not supporting Fire OS 5 because it still running on the Android 5.1 (Lollipop) framework.

 RAM is the only responsible component that really matters in multitasking and speed.
 The older version of Firestick has only 1GB RAM while the 3rd generation of Firestick got 2GB of RAM.
 Here you can see some difference in speed.
 I've tested both the devices and the latest Fire TV Stick boot time is faster than earlier.
 Also, you'll feel the smoother experience while operating the latest Fire TV Stick.